-This page provides an overview of Signed URLs, which is a mechanism for query string authentication for buckets and objects.
-Signed URLs provide a way to give time-limited read or write access to anyone in possession of the URL, regardless of whether they have a Google account.
-To learn how to create a Signed URL, read Creating Signed URLs with gsutil and Creating Signed URLs with a Program.
-To learn about other ways of controlling access to buckets and objects, read Overview of Access Control.
+This page provides an overview of signed URLs, which you use to give time-limited resource access to anyone in possession of the URL, regardless of whether they have a Google account.
+To learn how to create a signed URL, see V4 Signing Process with Cloud Storage Tools and V4 Signing Process with Your Own Program.
+To learn about other ways of controlling access to buckets and objects, see Overview of Access Control.

 When should you use a signed URL?

 In some scenarios, you might not want to require your users to have a Google account in order to access Cloud Storage, but you still want to control access using your application-specific logic.
 The typical way to address this use case is to provide a signed URL to a user, which gives the user read, write, or delete access to that resource for a limited time.
 Anyone who knows the URL can access the resource until the URL expires.
-You specify the expiration time in the query string to be signed.
+You specify the expiration time when you create the signed URL.

 Using signed URLs with resumable uploads